brainvisa/anatomist-free/sphinxman/anatomist_manual2.rst

 Coordinates systems
 ###################

+Coordinates is a matter of conventions.
+Conventions may (and actually do) differ between different software worlds.
+Anatomist (and the AIMS library underneath) is using certain conventions, and other software have taken different ones.

+Anatomist is using for native image referentials a "LPI" system: axes oriented toward (Left, Posterior, Inferior) of the head.
+SPM and the MNI coordinates system are using the contrary, a "RAS" (Right, Anterior, Superior) system.
+For Anatomist it is certainly a bad choice, historically done about 25 years ago, because this referential is "indirect", but whatever, it doesn't forbid any functionality.

+The origin of volumes, in their "native" coordinates system, is the "first" voxel in the corner of the volume.
+This voxel is located forward, on top and on the right of the volume.
+So, in an axial Anatomist window, this point will be at the top left corner if you keep the radiological display mode.
+The origin of the volume is the centre of this first voxel.

+Anatomist manages affine transformations toward any other orientation.
+But such transformatons must be provided to Anatomist, it cannot (or not always) infer missing information.

+Some objects (like NIFTI images) contain transformations toward other coordinates systems in their header. **By default, Anatomist does not apply these transformations**, because we don't always know which are these referentials, and it could lead to errors (NIFTI is not very precise, it just has a code for "MNI", "acquisition scanner coordinates", or "other").

+In comparison, SPM and some other software do apply transformations by default, generally assuming that all loaded images have a transformation to a common referential.
+This assumption may be OK when all images have a transformation toward a norlmalized referential (MNI for instance), or are all images acquired in a single scan session where the scanner referential is actually the same.
+But in other situations, it's wrong.

+Anatomist can be asked to apply these transformations by default: it can be set in the preferences (volumes/use header information fore referentials/transformations) - don't forget to save the preferences in your config if needed.

+The preferences also allow to assume that all "scanner-based" coordinates system are the same (otherwise each imahe will have its own one with no connection to others).
+In the same preferences panel, check the appropriate option (and save if needed).

+Once this is set Anatomist will try to make links between objects referentials, but will sometimes make wrong links.

+Anyway ther is no miracle solution: there will be mistakes in links in inter-subject, inter-acquisition etc. But with these settings, Anatomist will behave "close" to the behaviour of SPM or other viewers.

+The only reliable solution is to maintain a complete database of referentials and transformations.
+This is what BrainVISA does (https://brainvisa.info).

 There are several coordinates systems (referentials) managed by Anatomist more or less automatically.
 That is to say some transformations can be loaded automatically either via BrainVISA, or by Anatomist.
 For example, if a volume is identified as a normalized volume (SPM), then the transformation toward SPM referential is loaded.

 * **Object referential**: this is the real world sampled like explained before.